Migrating to GoAhead 3/4

 We make every effort to preserve compatibility, but with GoAhead 3, we needed to make some important improvements that necessitated breaking compatibility with GoAhead 2.
 Rather than make several ongoing compatibility breaks we decided to make all the changes in one release.
-In this way we can ensure that GoAhead 3 quickly becomes a stable platform going forward.
+In this way we can ensure that GoAhead 3 quickly becomes a stable platform going forward and that GoAhead 4 is highly compatible with GoAhead 3.
 Please see our Compatibility Policy.

 To aid migrating existing GoAhead 2.X applications, GoAhead 3.X can be built to support the old GoAhead 2.X APIs.
 This is called legacy mode.
 In this mode, the old APIs are mapped to new APIs via compiler defines and shim APIs.
 For full details of the API mappings, see the ME_GOAHEAD_LEGACY section in src/goahead.h.